 - 1. Remove Shaft Locking Pin #61 - 2.
-Set Ratio Control Knob in 'neutral', far right position

-- 3. Flip the Tiller back and forth.
+Set Ratio Control Knob in 'neutral', far right position - 3.
+Flip the Tiller back and forth.
 It should move freely from side to side with only the slightest push.
-If it stops before going fully over, the problem can be either: - Bottom Collar #26 is binding on Bottom Bearing #25.
+If it stops before going fully over, the problem can be either: - > Shaft Bottom Collar #26 is binding on Shaft Bottom Bearing #25.
 There must be a hair of space between the two.
-Use a credit card to space apart. - Lower bracket is too close to the Bottom Bearing.
-We suggest at least 2" (5 cm) of stainless shaft tube showing above the white or black lip of the bearing.
+Loosen the set screw and re-set with space between the two. - ➤ Lower bracket is too close to the Shaft Bottom Bearing.
+We suggest at least 2" (5 cm) of stainless Shaft Tube showing above the Shaft Bottom Bearing lip.